blackbaud/uat-kit/content/walkthroughs/xpaths/index.md

 ![DialogSecondSave](/assets/img/XPaths/DialogSecondSave.PNG)

 We need to modify the XPath to only match descendant buttons on the top-most dialog.
 To do this, we must find something unique about a parent element of the Add an individual screen's **Save** button.
-From the Elements panel of Chrome's Developer Tools, follow the heirarchy tree to find the element that highlights the entire dialog.
+From the Elements panel of Chrome's Developer Tools, follow the hierarchy tree to find the element that highlights the entire dialog.

 ![DialogEntireAddDialog](/assets/img/XPaths/DialogEntireAddDialog.PNG)